cogment/cogment-doc/docs/reference/python.md

 ## class ModelInfo

-Class containing the information of a model stored in the ModelRegistry
+Class containing information about a model name stored in the ModelRegistry.

-`id`: _str_ - The id of this model.
+`name`: _str_ - The model name.

-`user_data`: _dict{str:str}_ - Custom data that the user can attach to the model.
+`properties`: _dict{str:str}_ - Custom information associated with the model name (not specific to any iteration).

-## class VersionInfo
+## class ModelIterationInfo

-Class containing the information of a model version defined by and retrieved from the ModelRegistry
+Class containing information specific to a model iteration stored in the Model Registry.

-`version_number`: _int_ - Unique version number, assigned incrementally at creation by the model registry.
+`model_name`: _str_ - The name of the model.

+`iteration`: _int_ - The iteration number.

-`creation_timestamp`: _int_ - When the model was created as nanosecond Unix epoch time.
+`timestamp`: _int_ - When the iteration was stored in the Model Registry.
+Unix epoch time in nanoseconds.

-`archived`: _bool_ - If `true`, this version is archived and should be stored in a long-term storage.
-If `false`, this version is not archived and can be evicted after a while.
-Non-archived versions should be used to _broadcast_ an update of the model during training.

-`data_hash`: _str_ - SHA 256 hash (encoded in base64 with standard 64 characters with padding) of this version's serialized data, can be used to validate the data and for caching purposes.
+`hash`: _str_ - SHA 256 hash (encoded in base64 with standard 64 characters with padding) of the iteration's data.

-`data_size`: _int_ - Size (in bytes) of this version's serialized data.
+`size`: _int_ - Size (in bytes) of the iteration's data.

-## class cogment.Model(ModelInfo)

-Class extending `ModelInfo` that also contains information about a specfic version of a model.
-When providing an instance of this class to the ModelRegistry through a method such as [_ModelRegistry.store_version_](#async-store_versionself-model-archivedfalse), the _stored_version_info_ member will be ignored.
+`stored`: _bool_ - Whether the model is stored, as opposed to just being published (and therefore transient).

-`version_user_data`: _dict{str:str}_ - Custom data that the user can attach to the model version.
+`properties`: _dict{str:str}_ - Custom information associated with the iteration.

-`deserialized_model`: _Any_ - The model version to store in its original form.
-If provided to the ModelRegistry, it will be stored in a cache.
-When retrieving a Model from the ModelRegistry, this attribute will be populated if it was found in the cache, or if a [_deserialize_func_](#async-retrieve_versionself-model_id-version_number-1-deserialize_funcnone) was provided.

-`serialized_model`: _bytes_ - The serialized model version to store.
-When retrieving a Model from the ModelRegistry, this attribute will be empty if the Model was found in the cache; the _deserialized_model_ attribute will be populated instead

-`stored_version_info`: _VersionInfo_ - The version info defined and created by the ModelRegistry

-### `__init__(self, model_id, serialized_model, **kwargs)`

-Parameters:

--   `model_id`: _str_ - The id of this model.

--   `serialized_model`: _bytes_ - The serialized model version to store.

--   `**kwargs`: Accepts any of the other optional attributes as keyword to set their value on construction.
-E.g. `Model(model_id, serialized_model, deserialized_model=model)`

 ## class cogment.DatastoreFields(enum.Enum)